main main songs + releases music the band news + press tours online

 Wikipedia article

-After the Pumpkins split in 2000, Corgan wasted little time before forming Zwan with former TSP drummer Jimmy Chamberlin and 3 other members.
+After the Pumpkins split in 2000, Billy wasted little time before forming Zwan with former Pumpkins drummer Jimmy Chamberlin and 3 other members.
 Zwan released only 1 album before disbanding, after which Billy worked on a solo album.
 Surprisingly, though, on the date of his solo album's release, Billy put out a full-page ad in the Chicago Tribune, publicly stating that he wanted to work again under The Smashing Pumpkins.
 2 years later, the band would re-form with Billy and Jimmy, and new members Jeff Schroeder (guitar), Ginger Reyes (bass) and Lisa Harriton (keyboards).
-After finishing their tours for Zeitgeist, the first album since the breakup, Ginger, Lisa and Jimmy departed, and Nicole Fiorentino was brought in on bass, and then 19-yr-old Mike Byrne on drums.
+After finishing their tours for Zeitgeist, the first album since the breakup, Ginger, Lisa and Jimmy departed, and Nicole Fiorentino was brought in on bass, and then-19-yr-old Mike Byrne on drums.
+As of 2014, Billy is recording 2 new albums primarily with Jeff in the studio, and guest drummer Tommy Lee of Mötley Crüe.

 Main | Songs & Releases | Music | The Band | News & Press | Tours | Online